Ficool

 Arthur turned his face into the pillow, groaning.
 Somewhere beyond the walls, in the dark of the stable, she was still with the goblin.
 The thought stabbed him—and twisted.
 He saw it too vividly: Merlin's flawless body, her desperate devotion, her soft curves yielding to that brutish, grotesque thing rutting without hesitation.

 "Pathetic," he hissed through clenched teeth, stroking harder.
-"She's in a stable with a beast… and I—" his voice broke into a snarl "—I'm hard over it."
+"She's in a stable with my tame… and I—" his voice broke into a snarl "—I'm hard over it."

 The bitterness only drove him further.
 Release came sharp, muffled, spilling hot across his stomach.
 He collapsed back, chest heaving, the smell of sweat and seed thick in the air.